-In order to get C as a letter grade, you have to complete at least 75% of WebAssigns, do at least 60% of the homework correctly and fulfill the requirements of part A on all exams, that is to solve all the problems from part A completely and correctly.
+In order to get C as a letter grade, you have to complete at least 75% of WebAssigns, do at least 60% of the homework correctly and fulfill the requirements of part I on all exams, that is to solve all the problems from part I completely and correctly.

-In order to get a grade higher than C, you have to do at least 75% of WebAssigns, at least 60% of the homework correctly, fulfill the requirements of part A on all exams, and get some positive score in part B.
+In order to get a grade higher than C, you have to do at least 75% of WebAssigns, at least 60% of the homework correctly, fulfill the requirements of part I on all exams, and get some positive score in part II.

-Make-up policy: You can make up incorrectly solved problems from part A of the exams during the office hours of your instructor.
-No make-ups are allowed for homework and part B of the exams.
+Make-up policy: You can make up incorrectly solved problems from part I of the exams during the office hours of your instructor.
+No make-ups are allowed for homework, quizzes and part II of the exams.
 No make-ups are allowed if you miss an exam without serious and documented reason.
 (A doctor note stating that you have visited the doctor's office for whatever reason will not be accepted as an excuse for not taking an exam.)